graysont3/2-Weekly-Challenge-Portfolio/README.md

 Daniel Josef for the keyboard image  used for Project 2 & 3 sections.
 Luca Bravo for the code image used for the Project 1 secttion.
 Clipart Library for the background image under the header.

+## License

+Please refer to the license in Github